pygame/pygame/docs/reST/ref/mask.rst

    .. versionadded:: 1.9.5 Named parameter ``size`` (previously it was an
       unnamed positional parameter) and the optional keyword parameter ``fill``.
+   .. versionadded:: 2.0.0 Subclassing support added.
+The ``Mask`` class
+      can be used as a base class.

    .. method:: get_size